Goschjann/ssltsc/README.md

 ## Get Started

 Install the `requirements.txt` in a clean python environment via `pip install -r requirements.txt`.
-Then install the module `sslts` by running `pip install -e .` from the parent level of this repository.
+Then install the module `ssltsc` by running `pip install -e .` from the parent level of this repository.

 ## Examples

 The following are some examples on how to train or tune different algorithms on different datasets using this framework.
 Datasets are downloaded to the folder `data` on the fly if they are used the first time.
-These code-snippets should be run from `sslts/experiments`.
+These code-snippets should be run from `ssltsc/experiments`.
 Then

 To train a `mixmatch` model with an FCN backbone on the `pamap2` Dataset for `1000` update steps storing the results in the mlflow experiment `hello_mixmatch_fcn`, run: